Nedelchev86/travelerbg/README.md

 - Demo on Render / DB on aiven.io - <a href="https://travelerbg.onrender.com/" target="_blank">travelerbg.onrender.com</a>    (Free instance will spin down with inactivity, which can delay requests by 50 seconds or more)

 ### Technologies Used:
-- Angular 18 with StandAlone Components and Server with Django and Django REST framework
+- Angular 18 with StandAlone Components
+- Server Python Django and Django REST framework
+- Authentication: JWT (JSON Web Tokens)
--
+- Database: PostgreSQL

 #### Key Features
   - __CKEditor 5:__ A powerful rich text editor used for creating and editing content within the application.
   - __Angular Animations:__ Smooth and interactive animations to enhance the user experience.